lars-t-hansen/flatjs/SPEC.md

 ## Introduction

-FlatJS is a "language fragment" layered on JavaScript (and JS dialects) that allows programs to use flat memory (ArrayBuffer and SharedArrayBuffer) conveniently with good performance.
+FlatJS is a "language fragment" layered on JavaScript that allows programs to use flat memory (ArrayBuffer and SharedArrayBuffer) conveniently and with good performance.

 FlatJS provides structs, classes, and arrays within flat memory, as well as atomic and synchronic fields when using shared memory.
 There